rodrigowirth/chatty-api/README.md

 ## Running the application
 - `docker-compose up`
 - Wait for the start up
-- Api will be available at http://localhost:3000
+- Chatty API will be available at http://localhost:3000